wasim-abuzaher/test-web-stack/README.md

 ## Backend Context

-Build a GraphQL API that can `create/read/update/delete` user data from a persistence store.
+Build a GraphQL API that can `create/read/update` user data from a persistence store.
+Delete functionality is not required.

 ### User Model